How To Use Car Battery Charger Effectively?

 Reason for Freezing

 If your battery has a lower pH, it will have a lower freezing point.
 AGM batteries use low pH.
 If the temperature lowers enough, the content inside may freeze.
-Usually, batteries are protected from freezing up to -50 degree F. when the nit is charged to 12.6 to 12.8 volts.
-Another reason attributable to freezing is that if the sulfuric acid and distilled water, inside are not properly mixed, the distilled water can be frozen.
+Usually, batteries are protected from freezing up to -50 degrees F. when the nit is charged to 12.6 to 12.8 volts.
+Another reason attributable to freezing is that if the sulfuric acid and distilled water inside are not properly mixed, the distilled water can be frozen.

 Allow the Battery to Thaw